cschleiden/go-workflows/docs/source/includes/_guide.md

 	With(fields ...interface{}) Logger
 }
 ```

+For logging, you can pass a type to the backend via the `WithLogger` option to set a custom logger.
+The type has to implement this simple interface.

 If you don't pass a logger, a very simple, unoptimized default logger is used.
 For production use it is strongly recommended to pass another logger.